AmanTechWiz/azure-sample/README.md

 - Displays the current time (updates every second).
 - Provides a counter with + and − buttons (persisted in localStorage).

-Files added to the project root:
+Files added to the project root: rt

 - [index.html](index.html)
 - [styles.css](styles.css)